oknozor/blog/content/01_reverse_AO2.md

 Before going further I would like to share some reminiscence.

-I've been playing age of empire for two decades now.
+I've been playing Age of Empires for two decades now.
 Actually Age of Empire I is the first game I ever played.
-In 1998 we had no computer at home so my father took me to is office from time to time to play AoE for a couple of hour.
+In 1998, we had no computer at home, so my father took me to is office from time to time to play AoE for a couple of hour.

 In the early 2000s I used to play at one of my friend's home with his elder brother.
-We were playing in separate room so no one can cheat looking at is opponent screen.
+We were playing in separate rooms so no one can cheat looking at is opponent screen.
-Later during high school we orginazed 4vs4 AoE2 LANs with friends.
+Later during high school we organized 4vs4 AoE2 LANs with friends.
-I was in charge of settings up the network for every one and bringing a cracked version of Ao2 the conquerors (don't tell Microsoft please).
+I was in charge of settings up the network for everyone and bringing a cracked version of Ao2 the conquerors (don't tell Microsoft please).
-We drank beer, and smoked marijuana, spammed **14** and played the best game ever made.
+We drank beer, smoked marijuana and spammed **14** playing the best game ever made.

-Evoking this memory fills me with nostalgia and I am pretty sure most AoE2 players of my generation can relate.
+Evoking this memory fills me with nostalgia, and I am pretty sure most AoE2 players of my generation can relate.

-### Age of empire versions
+### Age of Empires versions

-Since the first release of Age of empire II in 1999 many extention and new version as been published :
+Since the first release of Age of Empires II in 1999 many extensions and new versions were published :
 - The conqueror : the first expansion pack release in 2000
 - HD Edition and its many addons (2013)
     - The Forgotten